A little bit of context. Where do we sit today, and why Design Sprints are so important... ready? Let's go

 Like I mentioned before, we live in a service economy, but sadly a collapsed one.
 Quoting Metallica, our three primary mass-service structures are broken, beaten, and scarred.

-Our educational system was designed to prepare workers to perform basic operations at factories.
+Our educational system was designed to prepare workers to perform basic operations in factories.
 The standardization of school programs was not an accident, but an intentional plan meant to create an infinite pool of human resources ready to be extracted by industries.
 Schools were designed to function exactly like factories, with our children treated as its raw materials.

 Urban mobility services were initially designed to help factory workers commute to their jobs in the cities and to support production distribution.
 What factories exist nowadays?
 The future points towards people printing things at home, and the remaining industrial facilities are not located in the main urban centers anymore.
 So why do we still commute in the same way factory workers did in the 1900's?